Skip to footer

 Undo the blanket straps in this order:

-Knowing the safest way to dress and undress your horse is important, as it helps you stay confident in your actions and helps the horse stay comfortable with the activity.
-Especially when it comes to fitting and trying on blankets, having a horse who is comfortable is crucial.
-Additionally, ensuring that blankets go on and come off safely gives more peace of mind for having others blanket your horse.
+Knowing the safest way to dress and undress your horse is important, as it helps you remain confident in your actions and helps the horse stay comfortable with the activity.
+Especially when it comes to fitting and trying on blankets, having a horse who is comfortable with it is crucial.
+Additionally, ensuring that blankets go on and come off safely gives more peace of mind when others might be blanketing your horse.
+For additional information, check out our more in-depth guide on how to safely blanket!

 How Should a Horse Blanket Fit?

-A well-fitting blanket should cover your horse's body and still allow them to move naturally.
+A well-fitting blanket should cover your horse's body and still allow them to naturally move through all of their normal movements (including the activities of eating, drinking, laying down, and rolling).
 Evaluate these three points on the blanket to decide if it is a good fit.

-Shoulders: The front buckle closures should coincide with the point of the horse's shoulder, while the neckline should rest above the shoulder.
+The front buckle closures should coincide with the point of the horse's shoulder, while the neckline should rest above the shoulder.
 You should be able to run a hand along the chest and shoulders and not feel tension.
-If it is pulling along the shoulders then the blanket is too small, and if it is gapping then the blanket is too big.
+The blanket is too small if it's pulling along the shoulders, and the blanket is too big if it's gapping.

-Length: A blanket should cover the horse's barrel and flank and should end just below the elbow and stifle.
+A blanket should cover the horse's barrel and flank, the end just below the elbow and stifle.
 A blanket that's too small won't offer enough coverage, while a blanket that's too big is hazardous and may cause the horse to get hung up.

-Buying blankets is only useful if you buy the correct size.
+Buying blankets is only useful if you buy the correct size for your horse.
 Knowing how blankets should fit will help you when measuring your horse and ultimately lead you to your "glass slipper" blanket!

-Measure for Blanket Size in 5 Easy Steps
+Measure a Horse for Blanket Size in 5 Easy Steps

 1. Grab a friend and a soft fabric tape measurer.